d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 which tend to be computationally efficient because of how memory is alotted and addressed in hardware.

-Again, we will represent our parameters with several `ndarray`s.
+Again, we will represent our parameters with several tensors.
 Note that *for every layer*, we must keep track of one weight matrix and one bias vector.
 As always, we allocate memory